 The acquisition of all County vehicles shall be coordinated through Fleet Services in cooperation with GSA Procurement.
-The acquisition of new additional vehicles shall also require a completed Vehicle Jiustification fForm to be routed through the Deputy Director-Fleet Services and to the County Executive Office (CEO) EO-Analyst prior to purchase approval.
-The Vehicle jJustification fForm can be found at the end of this policy is attached to this policy and is also available from Fleet Services.
+The acquisition of new additional vehicles shall also require a completed Vehicle Justification Form to be routed through the Deputy Director-Fleet Services to the County Executive Office (CEO) Analyst prior to purchase approval.
+The Vehicle Justification Form can be found at the end of this policy and is also available from Fleet Services.
 The Fire Protection District shall coordinate vehicle acquisition directly with GSA Procurement.